The Kinematics Plugin

 If the value corresponding to two bodies is set to

-true in the ACM, it specifies that a collision check between the two bodies is either not required or wanted.
+true in the ACM, no collision check between the two bodies will be performed.

 The collision checking would not be required if, e.g., the two bodies are always so far away that they can never collide with each other.